Elvis Merzļikins: Columbus Blue Jackets

-At the conclusion of the season with Lugano, Merzļikins left Switzerland and agreed to immediately join the Columbus Blue Jackets for the remainder of their season, signing a one-year, entry-level contract, on 20 March 2019.
+At the conclusion of the season with HC Lugano, Merzļikins left Switzerland and agreed to immediately join the Columbus Blue Jackets for the remainder of their season, signing a one-year, entry-level contract, on 20 March 2019.
+After his arrival he worked with the team during their run in the 2019 NHL playoffs.

 His NHL debut came on 5 October 2019 against the Pittsburgh Penguins.
 Merzļikins allowed seven goals in the game, earning the loss.
-He was sent down to the Cleveland Monsters of the AHL on 6 November, later making one appearance with the Monsters before returning to the Blue Jackets.
+He was sent down to the Blue Jackets American Hockey League (AHL) affiliate, the Cleveland Monsters, on 6 November, later making one appearance with the Monsters before returning to the Blue Jackets.
 Towards the end of 2019, Merzļikins was not getting many starts, as he had yet to win a game in the NHL.
 Due to an injury to Joonas Korpisalo on 30 December, Merzļikins started the 31 December game and earned his first NHL win against the Florida Panthers, where he allowed one goal on 37 shots and helped Columbus to a 4–1 victory.
 On 11 January 2020, Merzļikins recorded his first career NHL shutout in a 3–0 win over the Vegas Golden Knights.
+He finished the season playing in 33 games with a record of 13 wins, 9 losses and 8 overtime losses with 5 shutouts.
+The Blue Jackets made the 2020 NHL playoffs and were eliminated by the Tampa Bay Lightning in the second round.
+At the end of the season, Merzļikins was named to the NHL's All-Rookie Team, the third member of the Blue Jackets to earn the honour.